codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 The first step is to run your unit/integration tests and use Allure to gather the test results.
 The process is different for every programming language.
 Follow the [official Allure documentation](https://docs.qameta.io/allure/).
 You can also take a look at any of the [examples](https://github.com/allure-examples).

-By default Allure creates a folder named `allure-results` with all the tests.
+By default, Allure creates a folder named `allure-results` with all the tests.
 The Codefresh reporting step will look for that folder in order to upload it to the cloud storage.
 If you change the default name, then you also need to add an extra parameter in the Codefresh reporting step.

 To pass the reports to the next step you need to place them anywhere in the [Codefresh volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) that is automatically shared between all Codefresh steps.